What To Do With 36 Hours in Florenceby ExperiencePlus! - Tuesday, August 17, 2010

 Walk north on the Via dei Calzaiuoli (Cobblers Street).
 Here you are paralleling the ancient Roman “cardus maximus,”

 which is marked by the modern streets, Via Calimala and Via Roma.
 Just 200 meters down Via Calzaiuoli you are at the intersection with Via Speziali and Via del Corso, the ancient “cardus maximus” street from which the entire Roman settlement was measured and constructed.
 Walk a block to your left on Via Speziali to the edge of Piazza della Repubblica and you are now in the heart of Roman Florentia.
-Click here for a map of Florence to track your progress.

 Return to the Via dei Calzaiuoli and continue north to the Piazza San Giovanni surrounding the famous Baptistery and in front of basilica of Santa Maria dei Fiori, the “duomo” of Florence.
 Your guidebook will lead you through the steps of viewing the famous bronze doors of the Baptistery and the façade of the basilica.
 But our mission, before the late afternoon light disappears, is to climb either the bell tower or the dome itself.
 So find the ticket office, get in line and get climbing!